 Serve remote:path over DLNA

-rclone serve dlna is a DLNA media server for media stored in a rclone remote.
+rclone serve dlna is a DLNA media server for media stored in an rclone remote.
 Many devices, such as the Xbox and PlayStation, can automatically discover this server in the LAN and play audio/video from it.
 VLC is also supported.
 Service discovery uses UDP multicast packets (SSDP) and will thus only work on LANs.

 Rclone will list all files present in the remote, without filtering based on media formats or file extensions.
 Additionally, there is no media transcoding support.
 This means that some players might show files that they are not able to play back correctly.

 --addr to specify which IP address and port the server should

 -vv to enable additional debug

 directory should be considered up to date and not refreshed from the

-Alternatively, you can send a
+You can send a

 SIGHUP signal to rclone for it to flush all

 directory caches, regardless of how old they are.
+Assuming only one

 kill -SIGHUP $(pidof rclone)